 - Program:Jazz Studies

-Trombonist, composer and B.A.C. endorsing artist Jon Hatamiya is one of the most promising trombonists to come out of the Sacramento area and is rapidly making a name for himself in both the New York and California music scenes.
-He was recognized in the August 2011 issue of Jet Magazine as the only trombonist on Wynton Marsalis’s “Who’s Got Next” list, which highlighted the next generation of emerging jazz artists.
-Hatamiya released his debut album as a leader, More Than Anything, on Orenda Records in early 2020, as well as an electronic EP, Some Might Say (Revisited), in December 2020.
+Since first arriving to Los Angeles in 2014, trombonist, composer and B.A.C. endorsing artist Jon Hatamiya has established himself as a go-to creative and improvising musician in L.A.’s vast music scene.
+Noted as one of the most promising trombonists to emerge from the Sacramento area, Hatamiya’s journey led him to New York and then Los Angeles, where he is based today.
+He was recognized in the August 2011 edition of Jet Magazine as the only trombonist on Wynton Marsalis’ list of “Who’s Got Next,” which highlights the next generation of rising jazz artists.
+He released his debut album as a leader, More Than Anything, via Orenda Records in early 2020, as well as an electronic EP, “Some Might Say (Revisited),” in December 2020.

 As a performer, Hatamiya has established a wide-ranging reputation reflecting his diverse musical interests.
 In the big band world, he is known as a lead trombone specialist with a soulful and fiery resonance, as well as a supportive and responsive section player.
 This versatility and knowledge of the big band tradition has led him to performances and recordings as lead trombone with the Kyle Athayde Dance Party, Jacob Mann Big Band, and the big band on Michael Bublé’s albums Love (2018) and the Grammy Award-winning Higher (2022).
 He has also appeared as a member of the trombone sections of the Bob Mintzer Big Band, John Daversa Progressive Big Band and the Jazz at Lincoln Center Orchestra with Wynton Marsalis, among others.